Breadcrumb

 Enjoy a quintessential Kiwi experience a delicious barbeque lunch and a farm tour in a stunning lakeside setting.
 First, take a scenic cruise from Queenstown to Walter Peak High Country Farm on board the vintage steamship TSS Earnslaw, one of the last remaining fully functional coal-fired passenger ships in the southern hemisphere.

 Disembark and take in the picturesque shores of the Station.
 Relax on the lakeside terrace at the Colonel's Homestead Restaurant and savour the aromas of the best local produce being cooked on the grill.
-The seasonal menu has plenty to choose from salads, vegetables and succulent meat.
-If you're vegetarian, you will be well catered for also.
+The seasonal menu has plenty to choose from salads, vegetables and succulent meat with plenty of delicious dietaries on offer as well.
 Finish your meal with a scrumptious dessert before joining an entertaining farm demonstration or exploring the beautiful lakeside gardens.

 Embark on a leisurely e-bike self-guided journey to discover the hidden treasures of Glenorchy.
 The untamed beauty of the backcountry landscape beckoned countless creative souls a century ago.
 The surreal vistas in every direction inspire you to paint, or capture them in photographs – anything to preserve this image in your memory.
 The enchanting wilderness in this corner of the Otago region exudes magic and mystery.
 It’s no surprise that many renowned films like Lord of the Rings and Mission Impossible selected this scenery for their breathtaking scenes.